 This appendix lists the old course number and course title, followed by the new course number/course title and the course designations.
-Designations include: (A) for Agriculture courses, (H) for Humanities courses, (AS) for Animal Science courses, (PS) for Plant Science courses, (PDN) for Plant Science Production courses, and DE for Distance Education courses.
+Designations include: (A) for Agriculture courses, (H) for Humanities courses, and DE for Distance Education courses.
 These designations will assist students in determining program requirements as described in the program syllabi.